-For an example of this proportional approach to translating a reduction in present value to gross value, see Hughes, supra, 2014 WL 4162364, at page 10, an unpublished and thus uncitable opinion.
+For an example of this proportional approach to translating a reduction in present value to gross value, see Hughes, supra, 2014 WL 4162364, at page 10.

 (7) Step seven: attach a schedule of annual amounts to the defendant's proposed judgment, but specify that the periodic payments are monthly.